NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/casb-integrations/dropbox.md

 ## Integration permissions

-For the Dropbox integration to function, Cloudflare CASB requires the following Dropbox permissions via an OAuth 2.0 app:
+For the Dropbox integration to function, Khulnasoft CASB requires the following Dropbox permissions via an OAuth 2.0 app:

 - `account_info.read`
 - `files.metadata.read`